Symptoms of Crisis & Trauma

 The OpenLearning team has reviewed this course to ensure quality academic learning within the Malaysian and Australian credentialing framework.

-An OpenLearning OpenCred is a type of credential that can stand-alone, or interact with a formal qualification.
-OpenCred courses are market-leading online courses that prepare learners for the future of work.
+An OpenLearning OpenCred is a type of credential that can stand-alone or interact with a formal qualification.
+OpenCred courses are market-leading online courses aimed at preparing learners for the future of work.